HCIILAB/M6Doc/README.md

 ## ⚠️ Access Request & Application Instructions

-The M<sup>6</sup>Doc dataset can **only be used for non-commercial research purposes**.
-The dataset is publicly accessible but **encrypted with an additional password**.
-To request access, please follow these steps:
+The full M<sup>6</sup>Doc dataset can **only be used for non-commercial research purposes**.
+The dataset is publicly accessible but **encrypted with an additional password** (except for the test data, which is completely free).
+To request access for the full dataset, please follow these steps:

 ### Step 1: Download and complete the agreement document:
 - 📁 [Application_Form Directory](Application_Form/)